Facebook Dating Review, Updated 2022

 If you don’t like the idea of the app suggesting which pictures of yours you should use, you can of course choose your own.
 If you want to add more photos you can also just add them on top of what is suggested.

-There are several special features for users to try out with the new dating platform, giving you a lot of interesting things to play with while you try out Facebook’s dating service.
+There are several special features for users to try out with the new dating platform, giving you a lot of interesting unique features to play with while you try out Facebook’s dating service.

 Have you ever felt the need to just get away from it all and soak in life outside of social media and online dating?
 It’s okay to just take a break every now and again to get your head clear and enjoy some personal ‘you’ time as you rest and relax a bit.